jkueh/kringler/README.md

 You _should_ buy a present for: *{{ .Receiver }}*

-After the events that transpired lsat year, I am legally obligated to remind you:
+After the events that transpired last year, I am legally obligated to remind you:
 *Do not tell this person you are buying them a gift!*

 Please note: The budget for your gift is $50.00, or the following local equivalents: